INSURANCE

 Waiting periods.
 You need to know what the range is to make a claim for certain benefits, e.g. if it’s 30 or 90 days, or two years.
 This is especially applicable if you have income protection insurance.

 What you’ve said in your application for cover.
-This mainly goes back to complying with your duty of disclosure and understanding the terms and conditions of your policy.
+This mainly goes back to complying with your duty to take reasonable care not to make a misrepresentation and understanding the terms and conditions of your policy.
 Not being clear about what’s happening at application time is often what trips people up, so it’s important to make sure everything is correct.

 What can I expect during the claims process?